ninj/demo-spring-cloud-jgiven/DEVELOP.md

   - `forbiddenapis` plugin used to detect use of apis we want to avoid.
   - `jgiven-maven-plugin` is used to generate html report in `verify` phase.
     - potentially we could use a BDDTest marker and not fail fast on tests to generate failures for reports.
+  - `spring-javaformat-maven-plugin` is wired into the process-sources phase to automatically reformat source code.
   - Unsolved scenarios:
     - Upgrades to plugins an dependencies:
       - For some plugins and dependencies we specify a version as a property, because the parent POM and dependency BOMs